 The name and exact address of the sales manager (common, via, province) It must be indicated on the label.
 This allows you to track down the manufacturer in case of problems or reports of oil purchased.
-Is’ you can also find expressions such as "product from" in olive oil labels., "packaged by", "product and packaged by".
+Is’ You can find the labels of olive oil also expressions like “produced by”, “packaged by”, “produced and packaged by”.
 They are voluntary and are not binding expressions.
 What do the?

 - “produced by”: It indicates that the sales manager is the same mill that worked the olives and has produced oil.